ayichung/rock-paper-scissors/README.md

 # rock-paper-scissors
-A project from The Odin Project curriculum focusing on using javascript.
+A project from The Odin Project curriculum focusing on using JavaScript and handling DOM events.